Procedures for disclosing, reviewing and managing conflicts of interest

 Monitoring compliance with COI Management Plans

-The COI Management Plan Administrator and Student Advocate should notify the COI Designated Official about any concerns related to the conflict of interest.
+The COI Management Plan Administrator and Student/Trainee Advocate should notify the COI Designated Official about any concerns related to the conflict of interest.
 If the concern cannot be resolved by the COI Designated Official, it will be addressed by the COI Committee or by an appropriate higher authority.

 Renewing or revising COI Management Plans

 COI Management Plans are typically valid for one year.
 Upon review of the COI Management Plan Status Report, the plan may be extended for an additional year at the discretion of the COI Designated Official.
 If conditions change or if there is evidence of non-compliance with the plan, the COI Committee will review the plan and may recommend revisions.